krp/rust-notes/README.md

 * Rust has 2 string types.
 String for heap-allocated strings and str for both literals and slices.

+Use String::from to create a String from a string literal.

+:: operator is used for namespacing.

+Copy trait can be used only if the Drop trait hasn't been used.

 ## Chapter 5 - Structs